 Congregations that find themselves falling 5% or more below minimum guidelines should understand that they are moving into what we need to consider as less than a full-time call.
-We understand that when this happens, congregations often are disappointed that they cannot fully compensate their pastor.
+We understand that when this happens, congregations often are disappointed that they cannot fully compensate their rostered minister.
 This often is happening when congregations are losing members to death or for other reasons and therefore are losing financial strength.
 It is an unfortunate reality that this will begin to affect the congregation's options when it enters the call process the next time.
 All of us will need to be honest about the reality.
-It may limit options for pastors willing to consider interviewing.
+It may limit options for rostered ministers willing to consider interviewing.
 It also may provoke a conversation about doing some kind of mission redevelopment such as forming an area parish or finding another ministry partner in order to provide full-time pastoral compensation.

-$^{2}$ For the purposes of this document, the term "congregation" may also refer to multi-point parishes and non-parish ministry agencies such as Bible camps, long-term care facilities, hospitals, campus ministries, etc.
+&lt;sup>2 For the purposes of this document, the term "congregation" may also refer to multi-point parishes and non-parish ministry agencies such as Bible camps, long-term care facilities, hospitals, campus ministries, etc.

-Pastors who are less than full-time also may need to seek additional employment beyond their parish call in forms that are not in conflict with their primary role as pastor.
-Congregations that are 5% or more below guidelines should consider offering their pastors additional time off or more vacation time in lieu of guidelines salary.
+Rostered ministers who are less than full-time also may need to seek additional employment beyond their parish call in forms that are not in conflict with their primary role as rostered minister.
+Congregations that are 5% or more below guidelines should consider offering their rostered minister additional time off or more vacation time in lieu of guidelines salary.
 It may be that they also could find other ways to negotiate a mutually agreeable compensation.

-The 2021 minimum base salary chart below includes a 1.4% increase for inflation over the 2020 minimum base salary guidelines.
+The 2022 minimum base salary chart below includes a 1.4% increase for inflation over the 2021 minimum base salary guidelines.
 Remember to select the appropriate years of service to include the recommended annual step increase.

 This is the recent history for Southwestern Minnesota Synod's salary guidelines:

-- 2018 2% inflation increase, plus annual step increase - 2019 \$800 inflation increase, plus annual step increase - 2020--1.5% inflation increase, plus annual step increase - 2021-1.4% inflation increase, plus annual step increase
+- 2019 \$800 inflation increase, plus annual step increase - 2020--1.5% inflation increase, plus annual step increase - 2021-1.4% inflation increase, plus annual step increase - 2022 1.4% inflation increase, plus annual step increase